How to Integrate Facebook Ads into BigQuery: Top 3 Methods

 This request returns campaign data in JSON format, including the campaign ID, name, status, start and end times, and daily budget for the last 30 days.

-To fetch data for other ad objects—be it ad sets, ads, or insights—change the endpoint path and query parameters accordingly.
+To fetch data for other ad objects, whether ad sets, ads, or insights, change the endpoint path and query parameters accordingly.
 Visit Meta’s Graph API documentation for expanded field options and supported parameters.

 Step 3: Set up a Google BigQuery project